TheCitizenOne/ContactManager/README.md

 # ContactManager

 It's a simple terminal based contact manager.
-It doesn't have any saving or loading function.<br />
+It doesn't have any saving or loading function.\
 I made it for self-improvement.
 So please don't make any future updates in soon.

+**Using**\
+Just type python `contactmgr.py`